 Two Sections Available to Choose From:

-What do you think would be the greatest, coolest invention of this century?
-Many of the greatest scientists and technologists believe that this would be in the field of Materials research " of new materials that have amazing properties, and what’s more " are capable of changing themselves to suit their requirements.
-Though we know of an amazing array of materials, there are only four basic ones - Polymers, Ceramics, Metals and Composites.
-What's more, the million billion materials that we know of are made roughly from hardly 30 chemical elements!
+What do you think will be the greatest, coolest invention of this century?
+Many of the greatest scientists and technologists believe that this will be in the field of Materials research: "of new materials that have amazing properties,” and what’s more, “are capable of changing themselves to suit their requirements.”
+Though we know of an amazing array of materials, there are only four basic ones--Polymers, Ceramics, Metals, and Composites.
+What's more, the million materials that we know of are made roughly from 30 chemical elements!

-In fact, a revolution is taking place in the laboratories of the world - new materials with fascinating properties are being discovered every day.
-In addition, old materials have been found to have amazing new strengths - metals that do not rust, foam that can repair itself, to powdered Bananas have already been found!
+In fact, a revolution is taking place in the laboratories of the world--new materials with fascinating properties are being discovered every day.
+In addition, old materials have been found to have amazing new strengths--metals that do not rust, foam that can repair itself, and powdered bananas have already been found!
 Scientists at NASA use special nitride ceramics that can be touched with our bare hands even though they could be at a searing 3000 Celsius!
-New titanium nanocomposite alloys are lighter than steel, but ten times are strong " an aeroplane made of this material will consume ten times less fuel!
+New titanium nanocomposite alloys are lighter than steel, but ten times are strong: "an aeroplane made of this material will consume ten times less fuel!”
 Did you know that in the near future, we might be near to building an elevator to space!

 Only basic high school science and math is required.
 Everything else that is required will be taught in the class.
 What is expected of the student is a good analytical mind, excellent imagination and a keen desire to learn.

 *Please note: This course has a supplemental fee of $150